purescript/documentation/guides/Getting-Started.md

 It is possible to load this file directly into the REPL and to continue working:

-    pulp repl
+    spago repl
     > import Euler
     > answer
     233168
     > :quit
     See ya!

-Alternatively, we can use Pulp to compile our new module to JavaScript:
+Alternatively, we can use Spago to compile our new module to JavaScript:

-    pulp build
+    spago build

 This will compile each module present in `src/` into a separate file in the `output/` directory.